Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 Cannabis Copper Deficiency Visual Guide

-Copper (chemical symbol ‘Cu’) is a macronutrient that is semi-mobile.
-It helps the plant utilize Nitrogen as well as assists in the metabolism of carbohydrates.
-It’s unusual to see genuine cases of copper deficiency, most grow mediums and feeds have sufficient Copper for the plant requirements.
+Copper (chemical symbol ‘Cu’) is a semi-mobile macronutrient.
+It helps the plant utilize Nitrogen and assists in the metabolism of carbohydrates.
+It’s unusual to see genuine cases of copper deficiency; most grow mediums and feeds have sufficient Copper for the plant requirements.

 Symptoms